 - Quora – An online question and answer forum where people come together to find answers to commonly shared questions.

-- Survey Monkey – A database with countless surveys for review.
+- Survey Monkey – A database with countless surveys.
 You can also create surveys to gain feedback on virtually any question or topic.

 - DataBox – A comprehensive business analytics platform pulling data under one platform to render real-time results.